-Schedule of PPO Plan Benefits Feature PPO 80/60 PPO 90/70 PPO 100/80 In-Network Out-of-Network In-Network Out-of-Network In-Network Out-of-Network Chiropractic Care (20-visit maximum per year; visits beyond the per year maximum are covered if medically necessary).
-Visits above 20 per year subject to ongoing medical necessity review. \$40 co-pay Not covered \$40 co-pay Not covered \$40 co-pay Not covered Home Health Care (100-visit maximum per year).
-Visits above 100 per year subject to ongoing medical necessity review.
-The Plan pays 100% of discounted innetwork fees Not covered The Plan pays 100% of discounted innetwork fees Not covered The Plan pays 100% of discounted innetwork fees Not covered Hospice Care The Plan pays 100% of discounted innetwork fees, after annual deductible.
-Not covered The Plan pays 100% of discounted innetwork fees, after annual deductible.
-Not covered The Plan pays 100% of discounted innetwork fees, after annual deductible.
-Not covered Skilled Nursing Care Facility (60-day maximum per year combined for in- and out-of- network care) The Plan pays 80% of discounted innetwork fees, after annual deductible The Plan pays 60% of R&C charges, after annual deductible The Plan pays 90% of discounted innetwork fees, after annual deductible The Plan pays 70% of R&C charges, after annual deductible The Plan pays 100% of discounted innetwork fees, after annual deductible The Plan pays 80% of R&C charges, after annual deductible Ambulance Services 3 The Plan pays 80% of discounted innetwork fees, after annual deductible.
+Schedule of PPO Plan Benefits PPO 80/60 PPO 90/70 PPO 100/80 Feature In-Network Out-of-Network In-Network Out-of-Network In-Network Out-of-Network Chiropractic Care Maintenance care is not covered. \$40 co-pay Not covered \$40 co-pay Not covered \$40 co-pay Not covered Home Health Care (100-visit maximum per year).
+Visits above 100 per year subject to ongoing medical necessity The Plan pays 100% of discounted In-Network fees Not covered The Plan pays 100% of discounted In-Network fees Not covered The Plan pays 100% of discounted innetwork fees Not covered review.
+Hospice Care The Plan pays 100% of discounted In-Network fees, after annual deductible.
+Not covered The Plan pays 100% of discounted In-Network fees, after annual deductible.
+Not covered The Plan pays 100% of discounted In-Network fees, after annual deductible.
+Not covered Skilled Nursing Care Facility (60-day maximum per year combined for in- and out-of- network care) The Plan pays 80% of discounted In- Network fees, after annual deductible The Plan pays 60% of R&C charges, after annual deductible The Plan pays 90% of discounted In- Network fees, after annual deductible The Plan pays 70% of R&C charges, after annual deductible The Plan pays 100% of discounted innetwork fees, after annual deductible The Plan pays 80% of R&C charges, after annual deductible Ambulance Services 3 The Plan pays 80% of discounted In-Network fees, after annual deductible.
 The Plan pays 80% of R&C charges, after annual deductible.
-The Plan pays 90% of discounted innetwork fees, after annual deductible.
+The Plan pays 90% of discounted In-Network fees, after annual deductible.
 The Plan pays 90% of R&C charges, after annual deductible.
-The Plan pays 100% of discounted innetwork fees, after annual deductible.
+The Plan pays 100% of discounted In- Network fees, after annual deductible.
 The Plan pays 100% of R&C charges, after annual deductible.